 Recreational kayaks can be either sit in or sit on kayaks.

 Inflatable kayaks are generally designed to be recreational kayaks in that they tend to have a wide and sturdy hull making them stable and excellent for calm waters.
-They are great for those after the best family kayak or those after the lightest kayak they can find.
+They are great for those after the best family kayak or those after the lightest kayak.
 Inflatable kayaks are also perfect for beginners just wanting a kayak to paddle about in calm waters.

 The benefit of an inflatable kayak over a rigid kayak is they are lightweight and pack down into a carry bag (some even come in a backpack), so there is no need for any special accessories for your vehicle to transport it.
-The downside with inflatable kayaks is that they must be inflated before use and then deflated after use.
+However, the downside of inflatable kayaks is that they must be inflated before use and deflated after use.
 And while they are sturdy, if they do happen to get a tear, the kayak will need to be patched before using again.

 Inflatable kayaks can be either sit in or sit on kayaks.